-If a precise delivery date or period was agreed for goods with a market or exchange price and the date or expiry of the period occurs only after the commencement of insolvency proceedings, performance of the contract cannot be claimed; only a claim for non-performance can be asserted.
+- If a precise delivery date or period was agreed for goods with a market or exchange price and the date or expiry of the period occurs only after the commencement of insolvency proceedings, performance of the contract cannot be claimed; only a claim for non-performance can be asserted.
 This shall also apply to transactions for financial services with a market or exchange price for which a specific date or a specific period was agreed if such date occurs or such period expires after the commencement of insolvency proceedings.
-Financial services include, in particular, the following 1. the delivery of precious metals;
+Financial services include, in particular, the following 1. the delivery of precious metals; - 1. the delivery of precious metals;